eshazen/ninjanirs-imu/README.md

 # ninjanirs-imu

-IMU and multiplexer designs for ninjaNIRS
+IMU and multiplexer designs for ninjaNIRS.
+PCBs in this repo:

+* `KiCAD/imu-adapter` - programming adapter for MCU programming
+* `KiCAD/imu-board` - the IMU board.
+Now V2.
+Accommodates an optional RJ-11 jack on the back
+* `KiCAD/imu-rj-adapter` - RJ-11 adapter for V1 IMU boards (obsolete)
+* `KiCAD/imu-splitter` - splitter for connecting IMU to NinjaNIRS readout via ribbon cable

 ## IMU Board